Severance Pay and Labor Settlement in Colombia: How They Are Calculated and How to Claim Them

 Do you have questions about your settlement?

 Labor rights in Colombia are more solid than many people think.
-The problem is that few people know exactly what they're entitled to — and that costs them money in every settlement they sign without reviewing.
+The problem is that few people know exactly what they are entitled to — and that costs them money in every settlement they sign without checking.

-If you're in the settlement process or have doubts about whether you were paid correctly, I recommend asking for the detailed settlement slip and reviewing it item by item with the formulas in this guide.
+If you are in the process of a settlement or have doubts about whether you were paid correctly, I recommend asking for the detailed settlement slip and reviewing it item by item with the formulas in this guide.
 If the numbers don't add up, don't sign until you understand why.

 Do you have a specific question about your case?
-Ask the community at colombiamove.com/community — there are labor experts who answer without charging for consultation.
+Ask the community at colombiamove.com/comunidad — there are experts in labor issues who answer without charging for a consultation.

 Comments